alexkemp9/Python3docs/README.md

 ***Bottom line:*** Both v7 + v24.8 are unable to copy then paste all components of an odt.
 That is a bad set of bugs.

 <a name="2024-dec-08"></a>
-Frames had the largest proportion of errors ( 57%).
+Frames had the largest proportion of failures during transfer ( 57%).
 So, the obvious next step was to try to identify what was causing so many Frame errors during copying.
 The following stats were collected under 24.8.3.2:
 > ✔ == yes, is copied fine
 > ✘ == no, is NOT copied during copy/paste
 ### Frame Stats